Ernest George Meers: Tennis career

-His played first tournament at the North of England Championships in Scarborough in 1884 going out in the round of 16.
-He reached his first final at Sittingbourne in 1885 losing to Ernest Wool Lewis.
+His played first tournament at the North of England Championships played in Scarborough in 1884 going out in the round of 16.
+He reached his first tournament final at the Gore Court Championships in Sittingbourne in 1885 losing to Ernest Wool Lewis.
 Meers played at the Wimbledon Championships between 1890 and 1895, reaching the quarterfinals of the all-comers competition in 1894 and the semifinals in 1895.
 He reached the semifinals of the U.S. National Championships in 1889 and won the British Covered Court Championships in 1892.

 His other singles successes included winning the British Covered Court Championships indoors on hard wood courts in 1891.
 He won the Kent Championships on grass three times (1888, 1890–91).
-In addition he also won three titles at the Essex Championships (1887–88, 1890) and the Middlesex Championships onetime in 1891.
+In addition he also won three titles at the Essex Championships (1887–88, 1890) and the Chingford Open (1888), the Middlesex Championships one time in 1891.

 He played his last tournament at the British Covered Court Championships in 1896 going out in the quarter-finals.